aspnet/AzureSignalR-samples/samples/RealtimeSignIn/README.md

 # Realtime Sign-in Example using Azure SignalR Service

-[Not working after latest SignalR update, still working on a fix]

 This sample application shows how to build a realtime application using Azure SignalR Service and serverless architecture.
 When you open homepage of the application, you will see how many people has visited this page (and their OS and browser distribution) and the page will auto update when others open the same page.

 A live demo can be found [here](https://signalrsignin.azurewebsites.net).